x11-port-forwarding-raspberry-pi

 What is X11 Port Forwarding and How to Use It on Raspberry Pi

-When working with a Raspberry Pi, you may occasionally need to run graphical applications remotely, that is, from a machine different from the one running the software.
+When working with a Raspberry Pi, you may sometimes need to run graphical applications remotely, that is, from a machine different from the one running the software.

-In these cases, it is not common to use a full remote desktop like VNC.
-However, there are certain situations where we cannot connect via a full remote desktop.
+In these cases, it is common to use some type of remote desktop like VNC.
+However, in certain situations we won’t be able to connect via a full remote desktop.
 For example, due to lack of permissions or not wanting to install additional software on the machine.

 In these cases, X11 port forwarding can be an interesting alternative to redirect the graphical interfaces of your applications to your local device, allowing you to work with them as if they were running locally.